Police ask for public’s help in girl’s fatal shooting

 RICHMOND, Va.
 (AP) - Police are asking for the public’s help as they search for suspects in the weekend shooting death of a 9-year-old girl in a Richmond park.

 The girl and an 11-year-old boy were shot at about 7:30 p.m.
-Sunday at Carter Jones Park.
+Sunday at Carter Jones Park during a community cookout.

-During a news conference Tuesday, Mayor Levar Stoney identified the girl as Markiya Dickson.
-Stoney called the girl’s death “senseless and tragic.”
+During a news conference Tuesday, Mayor Levar Stoney identified the girl as Markiya Dickson and called her death “senseless and tragic.”

+“Every family should expect when they visit a public park that their family will go back intact.
+Unfortunately, that did not happen this past weekend,” Stoney said.

 Interim Police Chief William Smith said police believe the incident began on or close to a nearby basketball court and skate park.
-He asked anyone who witnessed an argument or other activities in the area to call police.
+He urged anyone who witnessed an argument or other activity in the area that may have led to shots being fired to call police.

+“Please know that like all of our homicides, we are doing everything that we can to bring those who performed this act of violence to justice,” Smith said.

 Police said the park was crowded at the time of the shooting.
 They did not release the identity or condition of the boy who was hurt.